 Do you need varifocals?

-We all know we’re getting older.
-But even so, suddenly finding you need varifocals can be something of a shock, especially if you’ve always had good vision.
-But the fact is, everyone’s sight begins to deteriorate after 40.
+Everyone’s eyesight deteriorates as they getting older.
+But even so, suddenly being told you need reading glasses can be something of a shock, especially if you’ve always had good vision.

 FREE INFO GUIDE